Diversity Visa Lottery

 - A Passport valid for travel to the United States and valid for at least six months beyond the issuance date of the visa.

 - Birth Certificate: The original birth certificate or certified copy must state the date and place of birth and the names of both parents.
-Applicants who are unable to obtain a birth certificate must present secondary evidence of birth, e.g. baptismal certificates, notarized statements from relatives.
+Applicants who are unable to obtain a birth certificate must present secondary evidence of birth, e.g. baptismal certificates, school records, notarized statements from relatives, etc.

 - Marriage Certificates: Married persons are required to present the original marriage certificate.
 Proof of the termination of any previous marriage must also be submitted (e.g. death certificate of spouse, final decrees of divorce or annulment).

 - Police Certificates: All applicants 16 years of age and over are required to furnish a police certificate (certificate of good conduct) from all countries where the applicant resided for at least one year.
 Police certificates are also needed from the police authorities of the country of the applicant's nationality and current residence where the applicant has resided for at least six months.
-The information how to obtain the police certificate from Hungary is available on the State Department’s web site.
-(PDF, 91.4KB, get Adobe Reader)
+The information how to obtain the police certificate from Hungary is available on the State Department website (PDF 100KB).
+Please read carefully the instructions.

 - Court and Prison Records: Persons who have been convicted of a crime must obtain a certified copy of each court record and of any prison record, regardless of the fact that they may have benefited subsequently from an amnesty, pardon, or other act of clemency.

-- High School Diploma or Work Experience: The law and regulations require that every entrant must have at least a high school education or its equivalent or have, within the past five years, two years of work experience in an occupation requiring at least two years’ training or experience.
+- High School Diploma or Work Experience: The law and regulations require that every entrant must have at least a high school education or its equivalent or have, within the past five years, two years of work experience in an occupation requiring at least two years’ training or experience (the occupation must have Job Zone 4 or higher according to O*NET Resource Center).

 - Military Record: A certified copy of any military record, if applicable and obtainable, is required.